PX4/PX4-Devguide/advanced-docker.md

 ## Use the Docker container

 The following will run the Docker container including support for X forwarding which makes the simulation GUI available from inside the container.
-It also maps the directory `<local_src>` from your computer to `<container_src>` inside the container.
+It also maps the directory `<local_src>` from your computer to `<container_src>` inside the container and forwards the UDP port needed to connect QGC.
 Please see the Docker docs for more information on volume and network port mapping.

 With the `-–privileged` option it will automatically have access to the devices on your host (e.g. a joystick and GPU).
 If you connect/disconnect a device you have to restart the container.